cscsCSCScscs/pyodbc/Connection.md

 #### autocommit
 True if the connection is in autocommit mode, False otherwise.
 As per the [Python DB API](https://www.python.org/dev/peps/pep-0249/), the default value is False (even though the ODBC default value is [True](https://msdn.microsoft.com/en-us/library/ms131281.aspx)).
 This value can be changed on a connection dynamically, and all subsequent SQL statements will be executed using the new setting.

+Auto-commit needs to be `True` to allow dropping of Databases.

 #### searchescape
 The ODBC search pattern escape character, as returned by [SQLGetInfo](https://msdn.microsoft.com/en-us/library/ms711681%28v=vs.85%29.aspx)(SQL\_SEARCH\_PATTERN\_ESCAPE), used to escape special characters such as '%' and ''.
 These are driver specific.